-The contributors of this site have zero tolerance for racism.
+The contributors to this site have zero tolerance for racism.
 In this great world that we live in, it still is bewildering that racism is still as prevalent as it is.
 It is high time for all of us to stand firm and push this darkness out of the world.
 This post is dedicated to how ALL of us can take action in our own lives to ensure that we eradicate this ugly beast.
-To be clear ALL of us need to take action for this change to be sustainable.
+To be clear, ALL of us need to take action for this change to be sustainable.

 Do not expect lasting change to happen externally if you have not changed within.

 Let’s start with awareness.
 Awareness is like flicking a light switch on in a dark room…you begin to see things.
-Once you see things you can start to take action to change things.
-In this vein, I want to flip the light switch on one thing: Everyone has bias in their life.
+Once you see things, you can start to take action to change things.
+In this vein, I want to flip the light switch on one thing: Everyone has a bias in their life.

 However, here is where biases get us into trouble.
 Biases become problematic when we are not even aware that we have them.
-So often we take blind action without a conscious thought.
+So often, we take blind action without conscious thought.
 It further becomes troubling when we group with others who feel the same way as it reinforces that our belief is correct.

 The answers we seek cannot be found in our media outlets or through our politicians.
 All of our answers are found in the heart.